 Returning to the UK he worked as an assessment researcher for 20 years, firstly with an exam board and then with government agencies.
 These posts led to wide experience with assessment policy and the development of national qualifications and assessments.

 His move to the University of London Institute of Education provided the opportunity to further develop his work on the formative role of assessment.
 As a founder member of the Assessment Reform Group he has worked for over twenty years on developing Assessment for Learning, an approach which now has international recognition.
+He continues to work on international projects in this area.

 Much of his current professional work involves working with teachers on classroom teaching and learning – and the role formative assessment plays in this.